Table of Contents

 Storing Roof Box Vertically

 Ordinarily, most folks will only use a roof box 3-5 times a year, albeit for sports enthusiasts and avid roadsters.
 Roof boxes are rigid and quite bulky; it is uneconomical to keep them on your vehicle all year long.
-You can’t fold them to create space, so you need to find functional ways to store them until the subsequent use.
+You can’t fold them to create space, so you need to find functional ways for storing roof box until the subsequent use.

 While there are plenty of ways of storing cargo boxes, none is as convenient as vertical storage.
 This is exceptionally functional when you don’t have a lot of spare room in your garage.

 Why do you need storage for your roof box?

 Regardless of how aerodynamically streamlined your roof box is, it will affect your gas mileage.
 Good aerodynamics reduces drag but won’t eliminate it; hence you will spend a little bit more at the pump.

 Driving with an empty roof box is cumbersome, and you have to be conscious of the additional height to avoid accidents.
 You may not be able to access low-lying passages such as underground garages, parking, or even drive into your garage.

 Shield your cargo boxes from extreme weather patterns to keep them in sparkling condition.
 While most roof boxes have a UV coating, prolonged exposure wears off this coating, bleaching the box.
 High summer temperatures make the box warp, while the freezing winter temperatures may brittle the box causing it to crack.

 Benefits of Storing Roof Box Vertically